High throughput phylogeography of tumors: how the tissue environment influences cancer evolution?

 - Metastatic seeding

-By doing so, we will investigate—through the lens of high-throughput genomics—how the TME is associated with these properties.
+By investigating these properties through the lens of high-throughput genomics, we will explore how the TME is associated with them.

 We will also identify and offer solutions for outstanding analytical questions in this nascent area, including: